roger-that-dev/heartbeat/README.md

     flow watch

 ...you will see the `Heartbeat` flow running every second until you shut down the node: // HOW TO SHUT DOWN THE NODE?
+Actually though you press ctrl + c to stop the flow watch window.
+Then ctrl + c, again to shutdown the node.

     xxxxxxxx-xxxx-xxxx-xx Heartbeat xxxxxxxxxxxxxxxxxxxx Lub-dub